 Exercise Strengthens Social Skills and Enhances Life Skills

 Students who participate in interscholastic sports are less likely to smoke or use drugs and are more likely to stay in school and have good conduct and high academic achievement.
 Research also indicates that a lack of recreational activity may contribute to making kids more susceptible to negative influences such as drugs, gangs, or violence.
 Active sports and physical activity programs also have been shown to introduce kids to much-needed life skills, such as effective communication, leadership, teamwork, sportsmanship, conflict resolution, and goal setting.
 In a recent survey, many corporate executives said that they believed they owed much of their success to the skills they learned in team sports.

 Exercise Moves Bowels

-Kids often get constipated, usually because they are too lazy or too busy to listen to their bowel signals.
+Kids often get constipated, usually because they follow a sedentary lifestyle, or are too busy to listen to their bowel signals.
 Moving the body moves the bowels, by speeding the transit time of intestinal contents.

 Exercise Builds Smarter Students

 Regular physical activity can improve memory, enhance concentration, heighten imagination, and assist in creative thinking.
 Most likely this “smart effect” of exercise is primarily due to the enhancement of blood flow and oxygen to the brain.